sixy6e/stash/reports/compression-tests/report.md

 reading a block smaller than 200 will incurr performance penalties if the goal is to process the entire spatial dimension.
 This will also be true for any blocksize.

+The filesizes for a given *spatial* chunksize and compression filter differed slightly between the thre *z* axis chunksizes.
+A *z* chunksize of 5 tended to have better better compression ratios, potentially due to more complete chunks being written to disk as opposed to partial chunks.
+However, the total read times tended to be longer.

 As for the compression algorithms, in terms of raw speed, the LZF algorithm significantly performed better at all *spatial* and *z* chunksize than the other compression settings.
 The compression ratios were slightly lower in the range of 10-15% than the GZip equivalents.

 The default setting of *4* for the GZip algorithm, tended to get higher compression ratios than even the level *8* GZip setting.
-In some instances GZip level *4* also had better read times.
+In some instances GZip level *4* also had better read times than levels *1* or *8*.